FIRE Portfolio: Pick One of Those and Retire Early

 Jan Klosowski ·

-The perfect FIRE portfolio depends on your age, risk tolerance, the type of risks you take into account, and even what assets you have access to.
+The perfect FIRE portfolio depends on your age, risk tolerance, the types of risks you take into account, and even what assets you have access to.
 Don’t worry.
 You’re in the right place.
-I’ll explore portfolios covering the needs of most investors and give you the knowledge to adjust them to your preferences.
-But first:
+I’ll explore 12 different portfolios, from classic recommendations to alternative approaches, covering the needs of most investors and give you the knowledge to adjust them to your preferences.

 What is FIRE?